You can find some practical info about living and working in Finland as well as finding and applying for a job:

 Finnish industry: constantly adapting to a changing world

 Business outlooks are improving, now driven by services

 Finland is the ICT innovation leader in a world going digital.
 Read how we are changing the world with our digital skills.

-To find out more about jobs in Finland have a chat with Finland at chat with exhibitors.
+To find out more about jobs in Finland have a chat with Finland at chat with exhibitors during the event day.

 The population of Finland is approximately 5.5 million.
 The size of the country’s working age population will decrease in the years to come due to an increasing rate of retirement.
 At the same time, the number of immigrants is growing and people are staying at work longer.
 In 2018, the workforce consisted of just under 2.5 million workers.
 The average number of people unemployed in 2018 was approximately 200 000 and the unemployment rate was around 7.5%.